-- Multiple voices, playing different or even the same sound multiple times on top of each other. - Adjustable play speed, volume and pan. - Faders for all of the attributes (fade out for 2 seconds, then stop, for instance). - Filter interface and ready filters for low/high pass, echo, etc for real-time modification of audio. - Mixing busses for grouping of audio into different uses and adjusting their attributes in one go. - Gapless looping. - Playing several ogg streams at once. - Sound effects synthesizer. - Modplug library capable of playing various multi-channel music formats (including mod, s3m, it, xm, mid, abc). - Easy cleanup.
+- Multiple voices, playing different or even the same sound multiple times on top of each other.

+- Adjustable play speed, volume and pan.

+- Faders for all of the attributes (fade out for 2 seconds, then stop, for instance).

+- Filter interface and ready filters for low/high pass, echo, etc for real-time modification of audio.

+- Mixing busses for grouping of audio into different uses and adjusting their attributes in one go.

+- · Gapless looping.

+- Playing several ogg streams at once.

+- Atomic operations for several sounds.

+- "Clocked" playing for rapid sound effects.

+- Sound effects synthesizer.

+- Modplug library capable of playing various multi-channel music formats (including mod, s3m, it, xm, mid, abc).

+- Easy cleanup.